Pecan Marzipan Truffles

 - Wrap in plastic wrap and store until ready to use.

-- Balls - Take a small tablespoon size piece of marzipan and roll it into ball smooth ball.
-Set aside
+- Balls – Take a small tablespoon-sized piece of marzipan and roll it into a smooth ball.
+Set aside.

-- Melt Chocolate - Break the chocolate into small pieces and melt in a double-boiler or microwave at 50% power until smooth.
-Add one to 2 tablespoon cooking oil to make it pouring consistency.
+- Melt Chocolate – Break the chocolate into small pieces and melt it in a double-boiler or microwave at 50% power until smooth.
+Add one to 2 tbsp cooking oil to make it pouring consistency.

-- Dip the truffles - Using a fork and chocolate dipping tools - dip each ball in the melted chocolate.
-Pick the ball on the fork and scrape as much from the bottom on the edge of the bowl.Tip - be patient and let the excess chocolate drip so you don't have a chocolate ring below the truffle.
+- Dip the truffles – Using a fork and chocolate dipping tools – dip each ball in the melted chocolate.
+Pick the ball on the fork and scrape as much from the bottom on the edge of the bowl.Pro tip – Be patient and let the excess chocolate drip so you don't have a chocolate ring below the truffle.

 - If you making homemade marzipan, ensure that the nuts are ground to a fine meal.